SamanehDavoudi/samanehdavoudi.github.io/index.md

 # About

 I am a computational biologist at Ghent University.
-My resarch area is focused on simulating biologoical processes applying (coarse-grained) molecular dynamics.
-Using python programming, I analyize the results.
+My research area is focused on simulating biologoical processes applying (coarse-grained) molecular dynamics.
+Using python programming, I analyze the results.
 [Click here](/cv) to see my full CV, and [here](/cv.pdf) to download a pdf version.
 You can also see my [publication list](https://scholar.google.com/citations?user=gX_JMSoAAAAJ&hl=en), [?](https://jekyllrb.com/docs/posts/#tags-and-categories).